A Complex Mess: Simple IRA Maximum Contributions 2025 and Beyond

 Roth Simple IRAs

-So what happens when an employee walks in on January 3, 2023, and asks to start making Roth contributions to their Simple IRA?
-While the Secure Act 2.0 allows it, the actual ability to make Roth contributions to Simple IRAs may take more time for the following reasons:
+So what happens when an employee walks in and asks to start making Roth contributions to their Simple IRA?
+While the Secure Act 2.0 allows it, the actual ability to make Roth contributions to Simple IRAs is taking more time for the following reasons:

 1. The custodians that provide Simple IRA accounts to employees may need more time to create updated client agreements to include Roth language